-Hospitals, health systems, physician groups and other healthcare entities are increasingly investing in healthcare analytics tools along with business intelligence (BI) efforts in order to gain improvements in patient outcomes, population health management, patient care and clinical quality.
-Following are some statistics that highlight the growth of analytics and BI:
+Hospitals, health systems, physician groups and other healthcare entities are increasingly investing in healthcare analytics tools along with healthcare business intelligence (BI) efforts in order to gain improvements in patient outcomes, population health management, patient care and clinical quality.
+Following are some statistics that highlight the growth of healthcare data analytics and BI:

 - More than two-thirds of healthcare decision makers consider analytics among their top three priorities.